rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Beasts

-While not necessarily demons per-se, the various beasts found in scripture are best understood in context of demons, specifically dominions, dark powers and Satan.
+While not necessarily demons per-se, the various beasts found in scripture are best understood in context of demons, specifically dominions, dark powers and Satan himself.
 From the Book of Daniel, the beasts are interpreted as worldly empires, kings of the earth.
 And in a very real sense, these "beasts" are the animating spirits -- *the demonic powers* -- behind worldly empires and global kings.